hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   must be of a type appropriate to the target object.
   This field is not used for internal load balancing.

+* `all_ports` -
+  (Optional)
+  When the load balancing scheme is INTERNAL and protocol is TCP/UDP, omit `port`/`port_range` and specify this field as `true` to allow packets addressed to any ports to be forwarded to the backends configured with this forwarding rule.

 * `network_tier` -
   (Optional)
   The networking tier used for configuring this address.
 This field can